 The version I’m reviewing here is the Kasumi VG10 series they also have a Kasumi Pro series and other series with various specifications and core material.

 The Kasumi VG10 non-pro line comes with a Rockwell of 59 to 60.
-The knife thickness is 3mm at the neck area and 2.7mm in the middle indicating that the knife has a distal taper.
+The knife thickness is 3mm in the neck area and 2.7mm in the middle indicating that the knife has a distal taper.

 Knife Handle & Comfort